 War and peace are inextricably intertwined.
-In a three year sequence this master seminar will deal with war and peace alternatively.
-The focus of the seminar will be not so much on political and polemological questions but rather on the intra-psychic, or even metaphysical resonance of war and peace.
-Does warfare teach us something about a fundamental inner combat, for example?
+In a two year sequence this master seminar will deal with war and peace respectively.
+The focus of this year’s seminar will be not so much on political and polemological questions as on the intra-psychic, or even metaphysical resonance of war.
+Does warfare teach us something about a fundamental inner combat?
 Does it betray thorough ontological tensions?
 How relevant is a gender perspective here, given the fact that wars are mostly waged and prepared by men, albeit sometimes for the sake of women (e.g. Helena, Cleopatra, Patma)?
 Can causes of war be derived from projective identifications invested with religious energy (e.g. Kosovo, ‘Palestine’, Jerusalem)?
 On what conditions can these questions be answered at all?

-By discussing the war phenomenon and the idea of peace within a psychological-metaphysical framework, this seminar aims at giving an alternative approach to this ineradicable tragedy of human history, called ‘war’.
+Indepth ethical study of the concept of war and its intrinsic relation to the human mind and inner experience.
+By discussing the war phenomenon within a psychological-metaphysical framework, this seminar aims at giving an alternative approach to this ineradicable tragedy of human history, called ‘war’.

 Mode of instruction

 Written paper (1 ects) and weekly assignments (4 ects).